You have logged out You are now logged out.

 However, in past decades, we made the decision to not develop our own uranium reserves, instead relying on other countries to provide uranium for us.

-While Australia has the largest untapped reserves of the mineral and our neighbor Canada produces uranium as well, Russia and Kazakhstan are some of the biggest producers of both raw and refined uranium.
+Now, the U.S. is allied with some top uranium producers.
+Australia has the largest untapped reserves of the mineral, and our neighbor Canada produces uranium as well.
+But some countries that are not friendly to the U.S., including Russia and Kazakhstan, are among the biggest producers of both raw and refined uranium.

-Kazakhstan is, in fact, the world’s largest producer of uranium.
-In 2022, Kazakhstan’s operations accounted for 43% of total global production.
+In fact, Kazakhstan is the world’s largest producer.
+In 2023, the country’s operations accounted for 37% of total global production.

-Fortunately, there’s one premier mining company set to become America’s No. 1 producer.
+Fortunately, there’s one premier mining company that’s set to become America’s #1 producer.

-It’s called enCore Energy Corp.
-(Nasdaq: EU), and investing in it is your first step to profiting from the coming boom in nuclear energy.
+It’s called enCore Energy (Nasdaq: EU), and investing in it is an important step to profiting from the coming boom in nuclear energy.

 Uranium Fever

-The vast majority of the uranium reserves in the United States exist in a band up the middle of the country that I expect will soon be called the uranium belt.
-It stretches from enCore’s native Texas to Montana and includes New Mexico, Arizona, Utah, Wyoming, South Dakota, and Nebraska.
+The vast majority of the uranium reserves in the United States exist in a patch of land in the middle of the country that I expect will soon be called the Uranium Belt.
+It stretches from enCore’s native Texas to Montana, including New Mexico, Arizona, Utah, Wyoming, South Dakota, and Nebraska.

-Each dot or star on this map represents an operational or under-development uranium project owned by enCore.
+Each dot or star on this map represents a uranium project owned by enCore that is either already operational or under development.

-As each of those sites under development comes online through the end of the decade, enCore is likely to become the single most important uranium producer in the United States.
+As each of the sites under development comes online in the second half of the decade, enCore is likely to become the single most important uranium producer in America.

-In fact, I expect enCore will be one of the very few major providers of uranium in the United States.
-The company has already signed six sales contracts with various nuclear power plants around the country.
-It also holds one legacy contract with a uranium trading company…
+The company has already signed 12 sales contracts with various nuclear power plants around the country and holds one legacy contract with a uranium trading company.

-But getting uranium out of the ground is just the first step on the journey to powering cities with the same energy that the sun runs on, and it’s not the only thing enCore does…
+However, getting uranium out of the ground is just the first step − and it’s not the only thing enCore does.

 Nuclear Profits

-See, uranium isn’t like coal.
+Uranium isn’t like coal.
 You can’t just pull the rocks out of the ground and burn them.
-Well, you can, it just wouldn’t be good for your health.
+(Well, you can, it just wouldn’t be good for your health.)

-Uranium has to be refined into U-235, the isotope used to produce a nuclear reaction.
+Uranium has to be refined into U-235, the isotope that’s used to produce a nuclear reaction.
 The heat from that reaction is used to boil water, which becomes steam and spins a turbine to generate electricity.
-It’s that steam you’ll see coming from a nuclear plant’s cooling towers, and it’s nothing but water vapor.
+(That steam is what you see coming from a nuclear plant’s cooling towers, and it’s nothing but water vapor.)

-In the first quarter of 2024, enCore generated revenue for the first time as its first two facilities came online and its first drums of yellowcake rolled off the line at one of its Texas refineries. enCore went on to finish fiscal year 2024 with a total revenue of $58 million, an outstanding 163% increase from the previous year.
+In 2024, enCore generated revenue for the first time as its first two facilities came online and its first drums of yellowcake rolled off the line at one of its Texas refineries.
+The company went on to finish fiscal year 2024 with total revenue of $58 million, an outstanding 163% increase from the previous year.

-However, the company reported a net loss of $61.3 million for the due to the inability to capitalize certain exploratory and development costs under U.S. GAAP.
-It is common for new companies to report losses in the first year or even the first several years. enCore ended the year with $39.7 million in cash and cash equivalents.
+However, the company reported a net loss of $61.3 million for the year due to the inability to capitalize certain exploratory and development costs under U.S. generally accepted accounting principles, or GAAP.
+(It is common for new companies to report losses in the first year or even the first several years.)
+EnCore ended the year with $39.7 million in cash and cash equivalents.

-The company remains committed to advancing extraction-ready projects.
-For example, enCore increased the number of drilling rigs to 17 operating in South Texas.
-This expansion will alleviate bottlenecks in uranium extraction they encountered in 2024.
+EnCore remains committed to advancing extraction-ready projects.
+For example, it increased the number of drilling rigs to 24 operating in South Texas and expects that to number to rise to 30 by the third quarter of 2025.
+This expansion will help to alleviate bottlenecks in uranium extraction that were encountered in 2024.

-This year, two additional Texas projects are due to come online and join enCore’s existing sites.
-Then in 2026, two more Texas projects will start production along with two projects, one in South Dakota and one in Wyoming.
-2027 will see the last of the company’s Texas projects, Butler Branch, come online.
+In 2026, two more Texas projects will start production along with two others in South Dakota and Wyoming.
+The next year, the last of the company’s Texas projects, Butler Branch, will come online.
 Finally, operations at New Mexico’s Crownpoint Hosta Butte will begin in 2029.

 This is catalyst after catalyst to drive the stock higher.

-It’s small for now: EnCore trades for about $2.
+EnCore is small for now.
+It trades for about $3.
 But it won’t stay that way for long.
 This is the time to get in.
 The company just started producing revenue for the first time with its first two projects coming online.

 But as the remaining eight (and potentially more after that) sites come online, we could see very rapid sales growth.

-What’s more, there’s a new trend in nuclear technology arising that represents an enormous opportunity for enCore: new small nuclear reactors that you can read all about in this report.
+What’s more, there’s a new trend arising in nuclear technology that represents an enormous opportunity for enCore: small modular reactors.
+(You can read all about them in this report.)
 This new technology will allow nuclear power to become more efficient and commonplace than ever before.

-Action to Take: Buy enCore Energy Corp.
-(Nasdaq: EU) at market.
+Recommendation: Buy enCore Energy (Nasdaq: EU) at market.
 Set a 25% trailing stop to protect your principal and your profits.